-Criminal investigations can hinge on tracking down telephone information —and criminals know it.
-They will often take advantage of number portability to evade detection, swapping telephones and numbers from one Service Provider to another in order to evade detection.
+Criminal investigations can hinge on tracking down telephone information.
+Lawbreakers often take advantage of number portability by swapping telephones numbers from one Service Provider to another in order to evade detection.
 This can significantly hamper and delay investigations.

-Existing customers who are renewing their service will receive an email notification ~90 days before the contract termination date.
-Upon receipt, you will be asked to validate the contact information for your primary, secondary and billing contacts and provide information for any third party agents associated with your account.
-Once received, your eligibility status will be confirmed and a Renewal Agreement will be emailed to you.
-It is important that you provide the information in a timely fashion in order to keep your account active.
+Existing customers who wish to renew will receive an email notification ~90 days before the contract termination date.
+Upon receipt, you will be asked to validate information for your primary, secondary and billing contacts as well as any third-party agents associated with your account.
+Once your eligibility status is confirmed, a Renewal Agreement will be emailed to you.

 Please note that you must register separately for the Interactive Voice Response (IVR) service and the Enhanced Law Enforcement Platform (ELEP) service.
-If you are interested in both services, you must submit a separate registration for each.
+Both services require separate registrations.

 Yes, registration is required for both the ELEP and IVR service.
 Agencies interested in accessing both services must register for each service separately To get started, select Register and fill out the form.

 There is no fee to access the Interactive Voice Response (IVR) service.
 There is a subscription-based fee to access the web-based Enhanced Law Enforcement Platform (ELEP) service.